 ETHH.B.TO: The non-currency hedged, the Canadian dollar traded version.

 ETHH.U.TO: The non-currency hedged, US dollar traded version.

 CI Galaxy Ethereum ETF (ETHX)

-Along the same lines as above, CI Galaxy Ethereum ETF (ETHX) is the largest Ether ETF in the country.
-The ETF's investment objective is to provide holders of units exposure to Ether through an institutional-quality fund platform.
+CI Galaxy Ethereum ETF (ETHX) is the largest Ether ETF in the country.
+The ETF's investment objective is to expose holders of units to Ether through an institutional-quality fund platform.
 It aims to track the daily price movements of Ether (ETH).

-As of writing, the fund has $1.464 billion in assets under management and has a low management fee of 0.4% - one of the lowest among all Ethereum-listed ETFs.
-So with this ETF, you truly do get the largest and one of the cheapest options out there.
+The fund has $441M in assets under management and a low management fee of 0.8% - one of the lowest among all Ethereum-listed ETFs.
+With this ETF, you truly get the largest and one of the cheapest options out there.

 Evolve Cryptocurrencies ETF (TSE:ETC)

 Can't decide between Bitcoin and Ethereum?
 Why not go with the first multi-coin ETF in Canada.
-Evolve's Cryptocurrency ETF (ETC) provides investors with one convenient way to obtain exposure to cryptocurrencies, and gain exposure to both Bitcoin and Ethereum.
+Evolve's Cryptocurrency ETF (ETC) provides investors with one convenient way to obtain exposure to cryptocurrencies and gain exposure to Bitcoin and Ethereum.

-While the NAV is small at only $38.92M, the fund only launched in September and is not yet well known.
-It is however, an excellent way to cover both coins in one simple product.
+While the NAV is small at only $19.7M, the fund only launched in September of 2021 and is not yet well known.
+It is, however, an excellent way to cover both coins in one simple product.

 It is important to note that it is not a perfect 50/50 split.
-As of writing the fund was ~63% Bitcoin and 37% Ethereum.
+As of writing, the fund was ~71% Bitcoin and 29% Ethereum.
 As you can see, the product is still heavily weighted towards Bitcoin.